1960 Pacific typhoon season: Tropical Depression Jean

-Tropical Storm Karen
+Typhoon Karen

 An area of disturbed weather in the Philippine Sea moved westward and organized into a tropical depression on April 22.
 It moved northwestward through the Philippines, strengthening quickly to a typhoon on the 24th due to its small size.
 Karen turned to the northeast, and despite favorable conditions, rapidly weakened until dissipation on the 26th.
 Karen left 56 dead in the Philippines, left 7,000 homeless, and caused $2 million (1960 USD) in crop and property damage.

-Typhoon Lucille
+Tropical Storm Lucille

 Lucille was identified as a weak tropical depression on May 25 to the east of the Philippines.
 Tracking northwestward, the system failed to develop and warnings on it were discontinued on May 27.
 At the same time, a second system began organizing along the west coast of Luzon.
 The two systems ultimately merged into one over the Philippines between May 28 and 29.
 Now tracking northeastward, the system re-intensified and became a tropical storm on May 30.
 Lucille attained its peak intensity later that day with winds of 85 km/h.
 As it accelerated over open waters, the system brushed the islands of Iwo Jima and Chichi-jima before transitioning into an extratropical cyclone on June 1.
 The remnants of Lucille were last noted on June 4 near the International Date Line.

 Between May 27 and 29, heavy rains fell across much of Luzon as Lucille developed.
 These rains, amounting to 406 mm in the suburbs of Manila, triggered destructive floods that left some areas under 4.6 m of water.
 The worst of the floods took place during the overnight hours of May 28 to 29.
 During that time, hundreds of homes were swept away and an estimated 300–500 people, including at least 80 children, were killed.
 Monetary losses from the floods exceeded $2 million.